aframevr/aframe/docs/components/material.md

 Here, we're going to use the default vertex shader by omitting vertexShader.
-But note that if your fragment shader cares about texture coordinates, the vertex shader should set uniform values to use in the fragment shader.
+But note that if your fragment shader cares about texture coordinates, the vertex shader should set varying values to use in the fragment shader.

 Since almost every WebVR-capable browser supports ES6, we define our fragment shader as a multi-line string.